biud436/InitialEditor/README.md

 - jQeury - MIT License.
 - jQuery UI - MIT License.
 - pixi.js - MIT License.

 ---

+But some icon or javascript or stylesheets included at this tool have their own licenses.

 - Font Awesome Free - https://fontawesome.com/license/free